The worst thing you can do to a team of experts is make them explain themselves in a language designed for amateurs.

 SOLUTION: A custom Python script that builds projects entirely through $projectmanagementtool’s API.

-END STATE: Our standard operating procedures for pentests (i.e., the bare minimum actions to take against a target) aren’t getting updated and therefore aren’t getting used, so we need them to
+END STATE: Our standard operating procedures for pentests (i.e., the bare minimum actions to take against a target) aren’t getting updated and therefore aren’t getting used.

 SOLUTION: Make the SOP checklists the backbone for connected wiki articles so that new articles about vulnerabilities or exploit methods can’t be added without creating a reference in the SOP first.